France: 1946–present

 A new constitution resulted in the Fourth Republic (1946–1958), which saw strong economic growth (les Trente Glorieuses).
 France was a founding member of NATO and attempted to regain control of French Indochina, but was defeated by the Viet Minh in 1954.
 France faced another anti-colonialist conflict in Algeria, then part of France and home to over one million European settlers (Pied-Noir).
 The French systematically used torture and repression, including extrajudicial killings to keep control.
 This conflict nearly led to a coup and civil war.

 During the May 1958 crisis, the weak Fourth Republic gave way to the Fifth Republic, which included a strengthened presidency.
 The war concluded with the Évian Accords in 1962 which led to Algerian independence, at a high price: between half a million and one million deaths and over 2 million internally-displaced Algerians.
 Around one million Pied-Noirs and Harkis fled from Algeria to France.
 A vestige of the empire is the French overseas departments and territories.

 During the Cold War, de Gaulle pursued a policy of "national independence" towards the Western and Eastern blocs.
 He withdrew from NATO's military-integrated command (while remaining within the alliance), launched a nuclear development programme and made France the fourth nuclear power.
 He restored cordial Franco-German relations to create a European counterweight between American and Soviet spheres of influence.
 However, he opposed any development of a supranational Europe, favouring sovereign nations.
 The revolt of May 1968 had an enormous social impact; it was a watershed moment when a conservative moral ideal (religion, patriotism, respect for authority) shifted to a more liberal moral ideal (secularism, individualism, sexual revolution).
 Although the revolt was a political failure (the Gaullist party emerged stronger than before) it announced a split between the French and de Gaulle, who resigned.

 In the post-Gaullist era, France remained one of the most developed economies in the world but faced crises that resulted in high unemployment rates and increasing public debt.
 In the late 20th and early 21st centuries, France has been at the forefront of the development of a supranational European Union, notably by signing the Maastricht Treaty in 1992, establishing the eurozone in 1999 and signing the Treaty of Lisbon in 2007.
 France has fully reintegrated into NATO and since participated in most NATO-sponsored wars.
-Since the 19th century, France has received many immigrants, often male foreign workers from European Catholic countries who generally returned home when not employed.
-During the 1970s France faced an economic crisis and allowed new immigrants (mostly from the Maghreb, in northwest Africa) to permanently settle in France with their families and acquire citizenship.
-It resulted in hundreds of thousands of Muslims living in subsidised public housing and suffering from high unemployment rates.
-The government had a policy of assimilation of immigrants, where they were expected to adhere to French values and norms.